Senior Research Sisters

-Our Clinical Team Leaders provide leadership and management to a dedicated team of research nursing staff within the CRF and ensure that the highest possible quality of care is delivered which meet and exceed the expectations of individual patients and participants.
+Our clinical team leader/senior research sisters provide leadership and management to a dedicated team of research nursing staff within the CRF and ensure that the highest possible quality of care is delivered which meet and exceed the expectations of individual patients and participants

 Research Sisters

-Research Sisters are responsible for coordinating and managing a portfolio of clinical research projects within the CRF, and ensure that the research practice meets the requirements of all applicable legislation and Good Clinical Practice (GCP).
+Research sisters are responsible for coordinating and managing a portfolio of clinical research projects within the CRF, and ensure that the research practice meets the requirements of all applicable legislation and Good Clinical Practice (GCP).
+Some research sisters have line management responsibility for research nurses.

 I started working in the Clinical Research Facility in January 2023 as a Research Sister.
 Prior to this role I was working within the directorate in gastroenterology research.
 Currently, I work in the grey team which involves working on numerous neurological research studies and I have learnt so much since I started in the role.